 Case Study: Transforming the Manufacturing Landscape – Körber’s Partnership with SalesRoads

-For an inside look at how outsourcing can be an effective tool for reaching manufacturing targets, let’s explore how Körber Supply Chain’s collaboration with SalesRoads has significantly enhanced their market penetration:
+For an inside look at how outsourcing manufacturing process can be an effective tool for reaching manufacturing targets, let’s explore how Körber Supply Chain’s collaboration with SalesRoads has significantly enhanced their market penetration:

 Challenges Körber Faced in the Industry